-The Company has continued to monitor the impact of COVID-19 on the business throughout 2020 and into 2021.
+The Company has continued to monitor the impact of COVID-19 on the business throughout 2021.

-Technical provisions have been prepared based on conditions and best estimate assumptions at 31 December 2020.
+Technical provisions have been prepared based on conditions and best estimate assumptions at 31 December 2021.
 The impact of COVID-19 was considered in the assumption setting process, although it did not have a material impact in most cases.